On the Control of Fork-Join Networks: Introduction

-We prove that our proposed policy for the fork-join network in Figure \ref{fj_network} is asymptotically optimal in heavy traffic.
+We prove that our proposed policy is asymptotically optimal in heavy traffic for the fork-join network in Figure \ref{fj_network}.
 To do this, we first show that the DCP solution provides a stochastic lower bound on the holding cost under any policy at every time instant.
-This is a strong objective, in line with that in \citet{ata05}.
+This is a strong objective, in line with that in \citet{ata05}, which implies asymptotic optimality for minimizing the expected total discounted cost or average cost over a finite time horizon (but does not guarantee asymptotic optimality for minimizing average cost over an infinite time horizon without a limit interchange result).
 Then, we prove a weak convergence result that implies the aforementioned lower bound is achieved under our proposed policy.
+That rigorous analysis suggests that our translations of the DCP solutions relevant to the more general topologies shown in Figures \ref{fj_network_0} and \ref{fj_network_3} should also perform well.

 The weak convergence result when the network operates under the SDP control is a major technical challenge for the paper.
 This is because the SDP control is a dynamic control that depends on the network state.
 In order to obtain the weak convergence, we must carefully construct random intervals on which we know the job type server 4 is prioritizing.
 Although this idea is similar in spirit to the random interval construction in \citet{bel01,gha13}, the proof to show convergence on the intervals is much different, due to the desired matching of the type $a$ job departure processes from the servers 3 and 4.
-When we piece those intervals together, we see the DCP solution arise.
-That requires a result on the rate of convergence of a light traffic $GI/GI/1$ queue that is different from that in \citet{dai02}.
+More specifically, the interval construction is determined by tracking and comparing the job counts in buffers 3 and 4, because the SDP policy prioritizes type $a$ jobs when the number of jobs in buffer 4 exceeds that in buffer 3, and prioritizes type $b$ jobs otherwise.
+Then, the keys to obtaining the desired weak convergence result are as follows. \begin{itemize} \item On the intervals on which type $a$ jobs are prioritized, we must bound the difference between two renewal processes having different rates. \item On the intervals on which type $b$ jobs are prioritized, we require a rate of convergence result on a light traffic $GI/GI/1$ queue that is different than any result we find in the literature (for example, the one in \citet{dai02}). \end{itemize} Finally, when we piece those intervals together, we see the DCP solution arise.